webplatform/docs/tutorials/geolocation-trip-meter/index.md

 The next few steps will use the Geolocation API to populate all those empty spans.

 ==Step 3.
 Determine the User's Current Location==
 <code>getCurrentPosition()</code> will asynchronously report on the user's current location.
-Call it as soon as the page loads, so that it will correctly populate - and save for later - the starting position:
+Call it as soon as the page loads, so that it will correctly populate&mdash;and save for later&mdash;the starting position:

 <pre>
  window.onload = function() {